AdamGoldsmith/install-molecule/ansible/README.md

 Playbook to prepare a fedora-based distro and then install molecule for writing Ansible tests - not complete yet

+# Requires

+Ansible 2.7 (or later) for reboot module

 # To run it

 ```